 Will you be teaching and exhibiting at the Tucson Gem Show in February 2021?
-I don’t know yet.
-It’s too soon to tell, but probably not.
+No, but we’re optimistically planning on exhibiting at the February 2022 show.

 Are you offering online classes?
 Not yet.
 That’s definitely part of the plan, but since the pandemic shifted our timeline on this transition we’re not ready to launch online classes yet.
 Our first online class will be in October 2020 as part of the American Kumihimo Society ‘s online conference.

-You usually have a Semi-Annual Clearance Sale in the summer?
+You usually have a Semi-Annual Clearance Sale twice a year?
 Is that still happening this year?
-The bead store is closed and our facilities are completely closed to the public, but yes, we are planning an online clearance sale.
+The bead store is closed and our facilities are completely closed to the public, but yes, we are planning online clearance sales.
 You can expect the online clearance sale to take the form of bundles and mystery bags rather than individual items.